ChandanaLakshmiPathi/RAG_Workshop_Assignment/README.md

 ## 🧩 Test Questions

-1. “How much sleep do adults need?”
+1. “How much physical activity should adults get each week?”
-2. “How much physical activity should adults get per week?”
+2. “How many hours of sleep do adults need daily?”

 ---